jasny/controller/README.md

 }
 ```

-Make sure the guardian is injected into the controller using dependency injection.
+Make sure the `Guardian` service is injected into the controller using dependency injection.

 ```php
 use Jasny\Controller\Controller;